JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

 ![Run the application](native-run-gutter.png){width=478}

-IntelliJ IDEA runs the code using the Gradle task.
-You will see the result in the **Run** tab:
+IntelliJ IDEA runs the code using the Gradle task and outputs the result in the **Run** tab:

 ![Application output](native-output-gutter-1.png){width=331}

-After the first run, you will see the corresponding run configuration on the top bar in the IDE:
+After the first run, the IDE creates the corresponding run configuration at the top:

 ![Gradle run configuration](native-run-config.png){width=503}